thatcherfreeman/utility-dctls/README.md

 ---

 ### False Color Generator DCTL
-Generates a false color conversion for linear, computer generated images.
+Generates a false color conversion for linear, computer generated images (not authorized for use in real photography).
 Allows you to assign colors to specific regions of the image, in one-stop increments.
 You set a black point, a shadow point, mid gray, a highlight point, and a white point, and you can assign colors to all regions between and outside of those bounds.

 #### How to use
 1. Load in a linear image
 2. Apply this DCTL
-3. Set the White Cutoff to capture the clipping point of the linear image.
+3. Set the clipping point CV to the clipping point of the linear image.
 4. Set the shadow/highlight stops to the points you feel appropriate
 5. Set the Black cutoff where the black point is in your clip.
-6. Set the Brightness Mode to Value to use the max of the three channels as the input to the false color.
-7. Convert this pipeline into a LUT.
+6. Convert this pipeline into a LUT.

 #### DCTL Parameters

 **Black Hue Angle**: Hue of colors below the Black Cutoff

 **Near Black Hue Angle**: Hue of colors between Black Cutoff and Shadow Stop